 Your heart has to pump blood against the pull of gravity.
-The heart is, of course, a very strong muscle but even it could use a little help every now and then.
+It is, of course, a solid muscle, but even it could use a little help every now and then.
 Improved blood pressure is especially helpful after working out or being on your feet all day.

-Research has been done that shows the risk of issues from inversion tables is incredibly low but it’s always important to start any new health routine carefully if you have pre-existing conditions.
+Research has been done that shows the risk of issues from inversion tables is incredibly low.
+Still, it’s always essential to start any new health routine carefully if you have pre-existing conditions.

 Better Recovery After Exercise

 Blood flow back to the core isn’t the only reason to use an inversion table after being active.
 There are other great reasons to hit the inversion table after you hit the showers.

-If you have been running, jumping, or lifting weights then an inversion table can make your recovery a lot more successful so you don’t miss any time when working out or playing sports.
+If you have been running, jumping, or lifting weights, then an inversion table can make your recovery a lot more successful.
+So you don’t miss any time when working out or playing sports.

 Inversion tables are also great for stretching out the body and relieving tight muscles.
-Muscles spasms are one of the main causes of pain after working out.
+Muscle spasms are one of the leading causes of pain after working out.

 Just as important as the benefits of inversion tables is the level of safety.
 Many studies have been done and found that healthy individuals have nothing to worry about when using inversion tables.

-However, when buying an inversion table, make sure that it is heavy duty preferably made from a tubular steel frame with quality nylon straps for the ankles—and that you don’t exceed the weight capacity when in the inverted position.
+However, when buying an inversion table, make sure that it is heavy-duty.
+Preferably made from a tubular steel frame with quality nylon straps for the ankles—and that you don’t exceed the weight capacity when in the inverted position.

 Use a small degree of inversion for a shorter time and work your way up to get used to using an inversion table.
-The benefits of inversion tables are huge, especially for those with chronic pain.
+The benefits of inversion tables are enormous, especially for those with chronic pain.